 Of course, whether the decision maker makes this or the opposite prediction will depend on precisely how he or she represents the mechanism producing the streak.
 If the decision maker happens to work for the current Bush administration, he or she may well understand historical increases in the global temperature in terms more similar to the well-known gambler's fallacy, in which a gambler takes a streak of undesirable outcomes as evidence that his or her luck will soon change.
 More generally, a bias of this form, in which a streak of outcomes is taken as evidence that the next outcome will be opposite, is often referred to as negative recency.
 In the case of gambling, each gamble is an independent event, so there is no causal mechanism linking the outcomes (hence the fallacy).
 However, there are situations in which negative recency is a rational bias, namely when outcomes are sampled without replacement.
-For example, a rat in a maze, reflecting instincts of foraging animals, usually has a bias against returning to the location where it found food on the previous trial.
-The rat's causal model is, presumably, that food at a given location is depleted before it is replaced; if this model is correct, then negative recency is adaptive.
+For example, rats and other foraging animals have a bias against returning to the location where they found food on a previous trial (Olton, 1978).
+The underlying causal model is, presumably, that food at a given location is depleted before it is replaced; if this model is correct, then negative recency is adaptive.

 In this paper we examine how recency biases change as a function of streak length.
 That is, we are interested in how the length of a streak, up to and including the most recent outcome, affects the decision maker's prediction concerning the next outcome.
-An experimental paradigm appropriate for addressing such issues involves a two-choice prediction task (Estes, 2002; for simulations, see, e.g., Lebiere, Gray, Salvucci, & West., 2003; Lovett, 1998).
+An experimental paradigm appropriate for addressing such issues involves a twochoice prediction task (similar studies complete with simulations include, e.g., Lebiere, Gray, Salvucci, & West, 2003; Lovett, 1998).
 In the standard experiment with this kind of paradigm, the participant is asked on each trial to predict the outcome of an event such as a coin flip.
 The "coin" typically has a bias toward one outcome or the other, of which the participant is not informed.
 The question of interest often has to do with probability learning - how the participant's bias to predict one outcome or the other changes over time.
 The usual finding is that participants "match" rather than "maximize", meaning that over many trials their bias tends to asymptote at the level of the bias in the event generator; for example, if the "coin" is biased to produce 75% heads, then participants will, by the end of a session, predict heads on roughly 75% of trials.
-Under a maximizing strategy, participants would come to predict heads 100% of the time, once they detected a bias, so a matching strategy is to difficult to explain using the simplest rules of rational choice.
+Under a maximizing strategy, participants would come to predict heads 100% of the time, once they detected a bias, so a matching strategy is too difficult to explain using the simplest rules of rational choice.